 But whether or not the demonising of distant regimes has substance, and whether or not it is hypocritical, are secondary questions.
 In no case – cold war on the USSR, the devastation of Yugoslavia, violent destabilisation in the middle east – have cited casus belli been the real drivers of US led hostility.
 In each example, of regimes practising some degree of state capitalism, we can infer true motive from outcomes: a transfer of wealth from public to private hands, with Wall Street and western imperialism as a whole the winners.
 The fact of chaos all the way does not negate this conclusion when major economies, most obviously the USA, are boosted by war: directly in arms sales; indirectly by the wholesale destruction of capital and through it the offsetting of capitalism’s tendency to falling profit rates.
 Witness the lucrative contracts – and ‘revolving door’ between US government and corporate beneficiaries – handed out for the reconstruction of Iraq.

 Here too we can cite empirical work.
 As in earlier posts, I recommend Klein’s Shock Doctrine.
 Though highly readable with an engaging style, she documents meticulously: her assertions in each chapter substantiated through scores of footnoted references to impeccable sources.
 Klein is not, as far as I can tell, a marxist.
 She began her journalistic career as a middle class liberal alarmed by the destruction of our natural environment.
 That concern led her to see the greatest eco-enemy as the subordination of all other interests to those of Profit.
 All other interests.
-Our children’s health, peace and security, democracy (even the limited and compromised forms we now enjoy), rule of law and ultimately the ability of the planet to sustain human life must take second place to Capital’s drive to find new markets as profit rates fall in old ones.
+Our children’s health, peace and security, democracy (even the limited forms, distorted by media ownership patterns and business model, the West enjoys), rule of law and ultimately the ability of the planet to sustain human life must take second place to Capital’s constant drive to find new markets as profit rates fall in old ones.
 Privatising the world, in war as in peace, and monetising every aspect of our lives are manifestations of the true and truly totalitarian nature of a system – premised entirely on the self-serving superstition that blind market forces can match wealth production to human need more surely than human planning could ever do – which suits a tiny few at the expense of a vast and growing many.

 At this point it’s traditional for marxists to pull from their back pockets a plan of deliverance: a strategy, a transitional program, a communist manifesto.
 I have no such plan.
 I’m a marxist only insofar as I’m convinced that (a) the ways societies organise wealth production are the ultimate determinants of human history and (b) the case for seeing capitalism, a once progressive force, as a life negating system that stands in the way of all that is good and wholesome could not be more compelling.
 Early in the last century there was, perhaps, the possibility of its overthrow by an industrial proletariat – in an advanced capitalist country, not the most backward economy in Europe – with least to lose and most to gain by doing so.
 It didn’t happen, and now the window is closed for good.
 Any uprising of the many would be against a few whose praetorian guard is so armed to the teeth and schooled in the arts of counterinsurgency as to make the outcome a murderously foregone conclusion.
 With a book by my former Workers’ Power comrade Paul Mason – yes, Postcapitalism – only half read on my Kindle, I confess I’ve no idea how a system which must be done away with for the human race to survive can be done away with.
 So why write as I do?
 Because it’s the truth.